 As a landlord, entrusting your properties to a property manager can be a big step.
 Although finding and working with the right property management company can be daunting, many investors find that doing so enables them to focus on building their businesses instead of chasing down rent, making minor repairs or screening tenants.
 So where do you start?
 Here are our top tips for hiring a property manager.

-- Ask for Referrals – Searching online for property managers can give you a sense of what’s out there (try allpropertymanagement.com and managemyproperty.com) but the best way to start the process is to ask for referrals.
+Searching online for property managers can give you a sense of what’s out there (try allpropertymanagement.com and managemyproperty.com), but the best way to start the process is to ask for referrals.
 Fellow investors, colleagues, brokers and realtors are all great resources along with your local real estate associations or landlord groups.

-- Focus on Customer Service – It’s important to find out how your new property manager plans to acquire and screen tenants, as well as respond to problem tenants if the need arises.
-Also, be sure to ask about their customer service record with their current clients and their renters.
-If possible see if you can speak with the tenants residing in the properties to see how quickly their concerns have been resolved, and ask for references from their current investor clients.
+It’s important to find out how your new property manager plans to acquire and screen tenants, as well as respond to problem tenants if the need arises.
+Be sure to ask about their customer service record with their current clients and their renters.
+If possible, see if you can speak with the tenants residing in the properties to see how quickly their concerns have been resolved, and ask for references from their current investor clients.